oloomoses/referral-assignment/README.md

 # Refer React on Rails

-React on Rails authentication system with material UI.
+React on Rails authentication system with material UI and devise gem.
 User can refer another user by email.

 ## Live Link
 - To be deployed soon on heroku